 The Teaching Artist Guild (TAG) imagines new pathways to create work for teaching artists.
 We believe teaching artists should learn from one another and lead professional development for other arts educators in the field.
 TAG supports a national network of facilitators and organizations who are available to create and lead professional development opportunities for arts organizations, businesses, teaching artists, schools, and more.
-Specifically, organizations can hire TAG staff to consult on organizational structure, pay rate structures, research, professional development, and more.
+Specifically, organizations can hire TAG staff to consult on organizational structure, pay rate structures, research, professional development, leadership opportunities, and more.

 We’ve worked with numerous organizations across the country, including Arts Washington, the Entertainment Community Fund, the International Teaching Artist Collaborative, Arts Education Partnership, amongst others.